EricGikunguNyokabi/career-portal/README.md

 ### **2. Login Page**
 ![CAREER PORTAL](public/images/readmegit/login.png)
 - Applicants and HR personnel can log in using their credentials.
-- New users can register to create an account.
+- New users can register to create an account as job applicants.

 ---